Main Index Pre-Tour Post-Tour Articles Previous Next

 Swallow-Tailed Hummingbd - Brz. | Long-Tailed Woodnymph - Brazil Row 2

-Grey-Bellied Comet - Peru | Violet-Capped Woodnymph - Brazil Row 3
+Long-Tailed Sylph - Peru | Violet-Capped Woodnymph - Brazil Row 3

-Amazilia Hummingbird - Peru | Andean Emerald - Peru Row 4
+Amazilia Hummingbird - Peru | Green-and-White Hummingbird - Peru Row 4

 More Hummingbirds

-Sparkling Violetear - Ecuador | Blue-Fronted Lancebill - Peru Row 1
+Sombre Hummingbird - Brazil | Blue-Fronted Lancebill - Peru Row 1

-Shining Sunbeam - Peru | White Belled Hummingbird - Peru Row 2
+Black Metaltail - Peru | White-Bellied Hummingbird - Peru Row 2

-Green-Tailed Trainbearer - Ecdr. | Buff-Winged Starfrontlet - Colom.
-Row 3
+Green-Tailed Trainbearer - Ecuador | Sparkling Violetear - Colombia Row 3

-White-Necked Jacobin - Colombia. | Peruvian Piedtail - Peru Row 4
+White-Necked Jacobin - Colombia | Purple-Collared Woodstar - Peru Row 4

 The Hornbills & Toucans

 Like the previous candidate, this nominee consists of two very distantly related groups from opposite hemispheres which share a common defining characteristic.
 Specifically, in the case of both the Hornbills and the Toucans, that is an inordinately large and extended bill.
 Once again, this demonstrates nicely the concept of convergent evolution, though exactly what particular survival advantage these giant accessories provided to the ancestors of these groups still seems to be poorly understood.
-The Hornbills are the eastern hemisphere family, and though there is one species that is resident on New Guinea, which I was not fortunate enough to observe, it was not until midway through Stage 2 before I saw my first example.
-The wait was worth it, as my first sighting was the endangered Rufous-Necked Hornbill, and impressive bird I saw in the forests of Bhutan.
-Later in the Stage, I encountered a few more species, though the conditions were never very good during those occasions.
+The Hornbills are the eastern hemisphere family and though there is one species that is resident on New Guinea, which I was not fortunate enough to observe, it was not until midway through Stage 2 before I saw my first example.
+The wait was worth it, as my first sighting was the endangered Rufous-Necked Hornbill, an impressive bird that I saw in the forests of Bhutan.
+Later in the Stage, I encountered a few more species, though the conditions for making observations were never very good during those occasions.
 Once I reached Africa, the variety and numbers of Hornbills increased dramatically, and I saw a number of different species.
 It was often hard to see them clearly through the characteristically tangled bush of the region, but with patience I managed a few good shots.
 In South America, the Toucans take up the charge, but do so in a much more colorful way.
 With their cartoonish bills and neatly combed, colorful plumage, the birds of that family almost appear to be artificial.
 Alive they are, however, though it was not until I reached the northern half of the continent that I was able to see any for myself to confirm that fact.
 When I did come across a wild member of the family, the experience never failed to impress, to be sure.
 In fact, the Keel-Billed Toucan could possibly be the single most attractive bird I have yet seen.

 Hornbills